nats-io/nats-site/content/documentation/managing_the_server/upgrading.md

 gnatsd -D -p 4222 -cluster nats://localhost:6222 -routes nats://localhost:6222,nats://localhost:6333
 ```

-The command above is starting gnatsd with debug output enabled on port 4222, and accepting cluster connections on port 6222.
+The command above is starting gnatsd with debug output enabled, listening for clients on port 4222, and accepting cluster connections on port 6222.
 The `-routes` option specifies a list of nats URLs where the server will attempt to connect
 to other servers.
 These URLs define the cluster ports enabled on the cluster peers.

 Keen readers will notice a self-route.
-Gnatsd will ignore the self-route, but it makes for very efficient copy/paste.
+Gnatsd will ignore the self-route, but it makes for a single consistent configuration for all servers.

-You will see the server started, we notice it emits some errors because it cannot connect to 'localhost:6333'.
+You will see the server started, we notice it emits some warnings because it cannot connect to 'localhost:6333'.
 The message more accurately reads:

 ```ascii
  Error trying to connect to route: dial tcp localhost:6333: connect: connection refused